-When embedding company-owned devices, you must firstly determine whether or not you are dealing with DEP devices.
-You will learn how to configure DEP devices in the following section.
+When embedding company-owned devices, you must firstly determine whether or not you are dealing with devices registered with the Apple Business Manager.
+You will learn how to configure registered devices in the following section.
 In the second section, you will learn how to embed all other company devices.

-Apple´s Device Enrollment Program offers the opportunity to quickly and easily integrate iOS devices into the firm’s IT.
-In the process, the DEP greatly simplifies the initial device configuration.
+Apple Business Manager (formerly Device Enrollment Program – DEP) is a web-based portal for IT administrators.
+It allows devices purchased directly from Apple or an authorized Apple dealer to quickly and easily integrate iOS devices into the firm’s IT.
+The initial configuration of the devices is considerably simplified.
 MDM profiles and certificates are rolled out automatically.
-A separate DEP profile can be created for each user group, if required.
+A separate profile can be created for each user group, if required.

 - In the Management Console open Control Panel→ Global Settings.

 - In the DEP tab under DEP Certificate,you have the following options (right column):

 - Download: Download the DEP certificate here.
 This is a Cortado generated certificate.